 Developer Friendly Thrift Request Logging

-In a system of async service calls, sometimes the most indispensible debugging tool is knowing what and when network traffic is occurring.
+In a system of async service calls, sometimes the most indispensable debugging tool is knowing what and when network traffic is occurring.
 Unfortunately for developers Finagle’s default protocol is binary, which while undecipherable, it can be transformed into something a lot more useful.

 Thrift has two other built in protocols, the fully functional TJSONProtocol, and the write-only TSimpleJSONProtocol.
 Both are quite suitable for human consumption; and each has an advantage for different tasks.